 A second important area people can contribute to is sharing experiences of implementation and lessons learned.
 This is especially critical for supporting developing space nations.
 Bilateral or multilateral collaboration are important ways to advance such capacity-building.

-A third important way people can get involved is be helping to increase transparency and confidence-building measures in order to enhance space situational awareness and space traffic management.
-To avoid collision in LEO between space objects, we must track and communicate in a timely and accurate manner – this is something still being worked out.
+A third important way people can get involved is by helping to increase transparency and confidence-building measures in order to enhance space situational awareness and space traffic management.
+To avoid collision in low Earth orbit between space objects, we must track and communicate in a timely and accurate manner – this is something still being worked out.
 For these three issues, it is important to include all governmental and non-governmental voices.